yugabyte/yugabyte-db/doc/pg_partman.md

  * Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when parent table is empty and partitioning is complete.

 *check_parent() RETURNS SETOF (parent table, count)*
- * Run this function to monitor that the parent tables of the partition sets that pg_partmon manages do not get rows inserted to them.
+ * Run this function to monitor that the parent tables of the partition sets that pg_partman manages do not get rows inserted to them.
  * Returns a row for each parent table along with the number of rows it contains.
 Returns zero rows if none found.

 *drop_time_partition(p_parent_table text, p_keep_table boolean DEFAULT NULL, p_keep_index boolean DEFAULT NULL)*